ElMassimo/queryable/README.md

 Scopes serve to encapsulate reusable business rules, a method is defined with the selected name and block (or proc)

-### Scopeable Methods

-While scopes are great because of their terseness, they can be limiting because the block executes in the context of the internal query, so methods, constants, and variables of the Queryable are not accessible.

-For those cases, you can use a normal method, and then `scope` it.
-Queryable will take care of setting the return value of the method as the internal query, and return `self` at the end to make the method chainable.

 ### Delegation

 By default most Array methods are delegated to the internal query.
 It's possible